Although it is called steel wool, it is not made from wool or steel.

 The steel wool will remove the dust from the grain and bring out the best in the surface fibers.

 Once you have rubbed the surface with the steel wool, use a clean cloth or Swiffer Sweeper cloth to remove all the dust and lose particles.

 This will help prepare the surface and adhere to the finish better.

 A dark-sole shoe can leave behind ugly black scuff marks on your floor.

-Depending on the stains, you can use coarse to fine steel wool to remove the scuff marks, particularly on tile, and restore the appearance of your floor.
+Depending on the stains, you can use coarse to fine steel wool to remove the scuff marks, particularly on tiles, and restore the appearance of your floor.

 So, it’s always good to keep some steel wool with the equipment and supplies you use to clean your floors.

 You can sand wood using steel wool.
-It is excellent fine sandpaper that can be used to remove a thin layer from the top of the wood.
+It works as a kind of excellent fine sandpaper that can be used to remove a thin finish layer from the top of the wood.

 Because you can compress the steel wool into virtually any shape, it can be used to reach difficult areas such as tight corners when sanding.

 Plus, moldings and beveled edges can be sanded with ease when using steel wool.